zeebe-io/enhancements/ZEP008-hot-backup.md

 In this scenario, the new leader will not process the checkpoint command.
 It will only replay `checkpoint taken` record.
 When replaying it updates the checkpointId and position, but will not trigger a backup.
 As a result, we have a partial backup for this partition initiated by the old leader.
 Since the new leader does not take a backup, the backup will never be completed.
 The coordinator or a user monitoring the backup will observe it as "ongoing" for ever.
 Inorder to prevent that, we have added a cleanup after the failover.
 After failover, once the replay is completed, the `BackupActor` marks the previous checkpoint as failed if it is still marked as ongoing.

 Note:- In some cases, it might be possible for the new leader to take a consistent backup.
-But to keep it simple we fails the backup.
+But to keep it simple we fail the backup.

 Scenario 5: